 What is Vayu Mudra?

-Vayu Mudra is a specific hand gesture in yoga that focuses on regulating the air element (vata dosha) within the body and balancing it with the fire element (pitta dosha).
+Vayu Mudra is a specific Hasta Mudra (hand gesture) in yoga that focuses on the regulation of the air element (Vata Dosha) as per Ayurvedic principles.
 To perform this mudra, all you need are your fingers.
-It helps balance the flow of air in your body, which can address various health concerns, such as:
+In the context of traditional yoga and Ayurveda, balancing the flow of air (Vata) in your body is thought to help address various health concerns related to excess Vayu, such as:

-By harmonising the air element, Vayu Mudra contributes to both physical and mental well-being.
+By harmonising the air element, Vayu Mudra is traditionally believed to contribute to both physical and mental well-being.
 In the next section, we will explore the numerous benefits of practising this powerful mudra regularly.

 How To Do Vayu Mudra?